Rahi374/qeman/README.md

 #### setup

+Aliases have been added such that `setup` can be omitted.
+In this case `qeman setup ls` is equivalent to `qeman ls`, for example.

 - **qeman setup new NAME**
   - adds a new section (ie. "setup") called NAME to the setups file
   - enables `localtime` by default, since the ini parser will break if there's no key-value pairs in a section :/